 White onion friggione

 Onions (cipolle) are an essential ingredient in Bolognese cuisine.
-Very common in our countryside (the white onion of Medicina has a very good taste and reputation), it's used in many preparations like ragù, baked etc. and in the past was a cheap food always available in the kitchen.
+A cheap food always available in the kitchen and produced in Bologna countryside (the white onion of Medicina has a very good taste and reputation).

 Where to eat it